neam/dna-project-base-12-factor-app-boilerplate/docs/60-manage-deployments.md

 #### Cli

-If you don't have the corresponding stack metadata (in the deployments/ directory), get it from the build server where the metadata about the deployments is stored:
+If you don't have the corresponding stack metadata (in the deployments/ directory), get it from the commonly shared SFTP server where the metadata about the deployments is stored:

     scp -r _PROJECT_@build.neamlabs.com:/home/_PROJECT_/_PROJECT_-project/_PROJECT_-product/deployments/* deployments/

 Then, run: